junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 The most valuable resource for the health of the people is the people themselves.
-BREAST MILK—A TOP QUALITY LOCAL RESOURCE—BETTER THAN ANYTHING MONEY CAN BUY!
+BREAST MILK, A TOP QUALITY LOCAL RESOURCE, BETTER THAN ANYTHING MONEY CAN BUY!

 # [w13](#page-w13)
 {:.no_toc}